 Principal investigators are required to follow the Laboratory Decommissioning Procedure and Checklist before renovating a lab, moving to a different lab space or leaving the university.
 If you choose to have help with this process, please ensure these assistants are properly trained and knowledgeable about the chemicals and equipment in your lab.
 For more information, check out the EHS Laboratory Safety pages or contact us at 208-885-6524 or email@example.com.

-It seems everywhere you turn on campus this fall, there’s another construction zone.
+It seems everywhere you turn on campus, there’s another construction zone.
 With traffic revisions due to road closures, the impacts of this work can be felt far from the actual work zone.
 The university is very good at posting construction areas, so pay attention to email alerts and signage at the doors of buildings or on sandwich boards so you know when and where the construction is going to take place.

 As a pedestrian, bicyclist or skateboarder it is important, now more than ever, to pay attention to what is going on around you.
 Here are some basic tips to follow: